c-mart/dontmoderateme/planning.md

 ## To do - features/usability
 - View all events and checks
-- Get Gmail to not mark my messages as spam
+- "Monitor edited" should be an event.
-- "Monitor edited" should be an event?
+- Get Gmail to not mark my messages as spam, use TLS and dkim
 - Let users change their own password
 - Immediately check monitor after creation
 - Fix recaptcha validation failure message "The response parameter is missing."